tylertrussell/aetycoon/docs_src/docgen-api/catnado.properties.immutabe_property.md

 ###`ImmutablePropertyException`

- Raised when someone tries to set an immutable property.
+Raise when someone tries to set an immutable property.